rstudio/shinyuieditor/README.md

 A few notes on the video:

 - It is public but unlisted, so please don't share the link.
-- The UI has updated a bit since the video, (e.g. updating settings now happens automatically, without needing to press "update") but the general usage patterns are the same.
-If you feel anything needs updating, don't hestiate to reach out via email or github issues.
+- The UI and features of the app are continuously evolving and the video will updated periodically but if you notice something is egregiously/ confusingly out of date, don't hestiate to reach out and I will update it ASAP.

 ### Pre-reqs